LogtalkDotOrg/logtalk3/README.md

 Logtalk is a *declarative object-oriented logic programming language* that extends and leverages the Prolog language with a feature set suitable for programming in the large.
-Logtalk supports modern code encapsulation and code reuse mechanisms without compromising the declarative programming features of Prolog.
+Logtalk supports modern code encapsulation and code reuse mechanisms while preserving the declarative programming features of Prolog.

 Logtalk is implemented as a trans-compiler in highly portable code and can use most modern and standards compliant Prolog implementations as a backend